-“But, if you’re feeling generally unwell and having a rash, that would be a reason to seek medical attention Your primary care physician or dermatologist should be able to help you triage whether it’s something that should be seen and whether it needs to be seen urgently.”
+“But, if you’re feeling generally unwell and having a rash, that would be a reason to seek medical attention.
+Your primary care physician or dermatologist should be able to help you triage whether it’s something that should be seen and whether it needs to be seen urgently.”

 A rash can be a warning sign of a serious medical problem, such as an autoimmune disease or a Lyme infection, explained Dr. Laura Ferris, an associate professor of dermatology at the University of Pittsburgh Medical Center.
 Or it could simply be the result of a harmless, though vexing, insect bite or a brush past some poison ivy.

-Signs that your rash needs to be looked at by a medical professional:
+Here are some signs that your rash needs to be looked at by a medical professional: